rishpandey/blog/source/_tutorials/getting-started-with-web-and-internet.md

 extends: _layouts.post
 section: content
 title: "Getting Started with Web Development: Intro to Web and Internet"
 excerpt: Q/A about how the internet works.
 date: 2021-03-15
 categories: [basics]
+keywords: web development, internet, how internet works, web development basics
 ---